nmanfred/maldns/README.md

 python3 report.py
 ```

+Run time logs can be found in maldns.log.

 # Notes

 * You may want to clear your cache before running in case it already contains suspicious entries.